ewhicher/boomer/content/collections/pages/home.md

     content:
       -
         type: text
-        text: "Do you need to create strategies and effective approaches for influencing behaviour at different stages of Boomer Women's involvement with your cause?
-Explore our "
+        text: "Do you need to create strategies and effective approaches for influencing behaviour at different stages of Boomer Women's involvement with your cause? "
+  -
+    type: paragraph
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Explore our '
       -
         type: text
         marks: